Annual Member Meeting Is Scheduled for Saturday, July 11th 2026

-On Saturday, July 13 the Van Vliet Lake Association held our annual meeting.
+On Saturday, July 11, 2026 the Van Vliet Lake Association will hold our annual meeting followed by a potluck

 North Lakeland Woods and Water Conference